bcgov/queue-management/documentation/Readme.md

 # Installation Guide - Work in Progress

-We use OpenShift in our environment.
-We recommend you setup an OpenShift (or Red Hat CodeReady Containers) for this project.
+We use OpenShift in our environment, and it is our recommendation for running this project.
 You can then use our build / deployment configs found in the openshift directory.

+For development, we recommend you use Visual Studio Code's *Remote - Containers* to run the application in docker containers, as described below.

 ## Key features of the platform: